FAQ: About Amazon Fishing

 Where are the most fish?

-Some anglers are more interested in catching big numbers of fish than concerning themselves about trophy size.
-If constant action is your preference, we recommend ‘southern’ Brazilian fisheries like the Igapo Acu or Matupiri Rivers.
-These rivers can produce enormous numbers of small to medium peacocks, high numbers of fish in the teens and still hold out the promise of an occasional 20 pound plus trophy.
-If this is your idea of a great time, then join us on our exclusive August — October trips in the amazingly productive Mura Indian reservation — Click here for info
+Great numbers are more appealing to many anglers than focusing on trophy size.
+If constant action is your preference, we recommend our exclusive ‘southern’ Brazilian fisheries like the Igapo Acu, Autaz Mirrim or Matupiri Rivers.
+These rivers can produce enormous numbers of small to medium peacocks with plenty of fish in the teens, while still holding out the possibility of a 20 pound plus trophy.
+If this is your idea of a great time, then join us on our exclusive August — October trips in the amazingly productive Igapó Açu Indian reservation — Click here for info

 What about non-anglers?

-Is this a trip for non-anglers? - Not really.
-Although the sights and experiences of the Amazon alone are worth the trip, you really won't access them fully without spending time on the rivers and lagoons.
-For the most part, remaining in camp or aboard our yacht alone is quiet, and frankly, boring.
-If you are a non-angler planning to travel with a fishing partner, perhaps this would be a good time for you to give fishing a try.
+Is this a trip for non-anglers? - Absolutely.
+The sights and experiences of the Amazon alone are worth the trip.
+But we do suggest spending time on the rivers and lagoons with your fishing partner so that you can experience them in full.
+Or better yet, perhaps this would be a good time for you to give fishing a try.
 There isn’t a more rewarding and satisfying way to become involved in the sport than to experience the excitement of tangling with big, tough and aggressive peacocks right from the start.
-You don't have to be a professional fisherman to enjoy yourself here.
-Even if you don't catch as many as your more experienced partner, you'll still have fun trying.
-Moreover, you'll be surrounded by the most awesome ecosystem in the world!
+Our guides are great teachers and you’ll have fun learning.
+Moreover, you'll be immersed in the most awesome ecosystem in the world!